dmbarbour/Sirea/README.md

 Present or planned.

 * **sirea-core** primitive behaviors, demand monitors, discrete clock, print to console, startup and shutdown.
-* **sirea-glfw** keyboard, mouse, joystick, GL window (simple window manager?)
+* **sirea-glfw** keyboard, mouse, joystick, GL window
 * **sirea-filesys** simplistic reading and writing of files with reactive updates
 * **sirea-state** term rewriting, state transition system, tuple space.
 * **sirea-stable** a stateless stable model based on weighted constraint logic, with machine learning
+* **sirea-webapp** simply reactive web apps; serve mixed client/server dynamic RDP behaviors
 * **sirea-plugins** live loading and constraint-based linking of plugins
-* **sirea-app** a blank-slate application that loads plugins
+* **sirea-live** a blank-slate application that loads plugins

-Plus something for sound, and probably something for wxWidgets.
+Plus something for sound (SuperCollider, Euterpa, or maybe microsounds), and probably something for wxWidgets (but shifting state outside the widgets).
 Some of these might become separate projects, too, rather than just separate packages.

 Reactive Demand Programming (in Sirea)
 ======================================